ShivaBollam07/GreeverBackend/README.md

 - Implementation of `Readinglst_API` for handling different `Reads`
 - Implementation of `ReadingList_API` to handle Items of different `Reads`
 - Implementation of `Education API`  to handle Education APIs
+- Implementation of `Experience API` to handle Experience APIs
 - Still In progress
+  - Implementation of `Projects API` to handle Projects APIs
+  - Implementation of `Skills API` to handle Skills APIs
+  - Implementation of `Certifications API` to handle Certifications APIs
+  - Implementation of `Quizes` in the `Courses API`
+  - Implementation of Resume making functionality based on the `Education`, `Experience`, `Projects`, `Skills`, `Certifications` and `Courses`

 ## Tech Stack